mrkazawa/quiz-quest-vibe/docs/USER_GUIDE.md

 ### How Points Are Calculated

-The Quiz Quest Vibe scoring system is designed to reward both accuracy and speed, encouraging students to answer correctly while maintaining a reasonable pace.
+The Quiz Quest scoring system is designed to reward both accuracy and speed, encouraging students to answer correctly while maintaining a reasonable pace.

 #### Base Points